-Staying true to keto while traveling is not as difficult as you might think it is.
-But you do need to plan ahead, though, especially if you’re serious about your diet.
+Staying keto while traveling is not as difficult as you might think it is.
+But a little planning ahead is needed, especially if you’re serious about your diet.

-To help you find the best keto road trip snacks for your next adventure, we’ve made this list of 15 low-carb and highly portable items.
+To help you find the best keto road trip snacks for your next adventure, we’ve made this list of 15 keto snack ideas.
 Most don’t require any or much preparation and some you can pick up at the store.

 1. Keto Bars